Some types of loans allow 100% of the down payment to be a gift from a friend or family member.

 Donor With an Interest

-In a FHA and conventional loan, your donor cannot have a financial interest in you getting the loan.
+Your donor cannot have a financial interest in you getting the loan for FHA and conventional loans.
 Thus, the following people are typically prohibited from gifting you the down payment:

 - Real estate agent or broker